 Features:

-• Instrumented rebar that can be spun in resin
+- Instrumented rebar that can be installed the traditional way and spun in resin.

-• Low cost peripheral devices for data-logging (d-Logger,BluLink or BluLogger) and data upload using LTE-M. Wifi, or Ethernet (BluGateway)
+- Low cost peripheral devices for data-logging (BluLink) and data upload using LTE-M. WiFi, or Ethernet (BluGateway)

 Manual readout: